 Instant Pot Broccoli Cheddar and Zucchini Soup

-Savory Vegan Pot Pie with Sage Crust
+The Recipe: Savory Vegan Pot Pie with Sage Crust

 Turkey Stuffed Peppers

-This recipe for turkey stuffed peppers from The Modern Proper leans more modern than traditional, thanks to bell peppers that have been stuffed with ground turkey, quinoa, garlic, jalapenos, tomatoes, and black beans.
+Why We Love It: This recipe from The Modern Proper leans more modern than traditional thanks to bell peppers that have been stuffed with ground turkey, quinoa, garlic, jalapeños, tomatoes, and black beans.
 When the bubbly peppers come out of the oven, they’ll look like the colorful leaves of fall.

 Spaghetti con Zucchine Fritte

 The Hero Ingredient: Zucchini that's first marinated in vinegar and then fried adds an unexpected tang.

 Why We Love It: This second spaghetti recipe from Add1Tbsp should also be on your radar because it wraps al dente noodles around the likes of marinated zucchini, fava beans, capers, lemon zest, and fresh parsley.
 And because the fava beans might take some time to prepare, it’s the perfect dish for a Sunday night feast.

 The Recipe: Herby Buttered Balsamic Mushroom Ravioli

 The Hero Ingredient: Caramelized shallots give this sauce a little something special.